Whether you are buying your dream home or an investment property, it is important to have all the necessary documents in order.

 7. Copy of Seller’s PAN Card

-In the case of individual sellers, a copy of the seller’s PAN Card may be required if there is TDS to be paid on the transaction.
-Normally this is applicable on transactions above Rs.
+In the case of individual sellers, a copy of the seller’s PAN Card may be required if there is TDS (Tax Deducted at Source) to be paid on the transaction, particularly for transactions exceeding Rs.
 50 lakhs.

 1. Building Permit and Building Plan